neilhewitt/Zem80/README.md

 # Zem80

 A simple emulation of the Z80 CPU written in C# and running on .NET 7.

+## Version 2.0 coming in 2024

+I've been working on a significant re-design of the emulator core for about a year now, and I'm close to releasing a 2.0 of Zem80.
+The remaining goal is to make it compile under NativeAOT to have predictable execution timing.

 ## Project goals